 According to the ancient classical texts of Ayurveda, Ashwagandha has the following medicinal benefits.

 - It is useful in the management of white discoloration of the skin (shwitrapaha), edema (shothahara) and helps to clear improperly digested food (ama) from the various channels of the body.

 Ashwagandha also has a testosterone like effect and improves the quality and quantity of semen (atishukrala).17

 Why Ashwagandha With Milk

-According to Ayurveda, milk is considered the best vehicle (anupana) for taking an herb or oushadha.
+According to Ayurveda, milk is considered the best vehicle (anupana) for taking an herb.
 The combination of herbs and milk increases the absorption of the herbs in the body, thereby promoting the effectiveness and potency of that herb.

 Ashwagandha With Milk In Ayurveda

-An important Ayurvedic principle that implies Ashwagandha should be taken with milk is stated in Charaka Samhita, an ancient Ayurvedic text.
-There is a cause and effect relationship, ‘Karya Karana siddhanta’.
+An important Ayurvedic principle implies that Ashwagandha should be taken with milk.
+In the Charaka Samhita, an ancient Ayurvedic text, it’s stated that there is a cause and effect relationship, ‘Karya Karana siddhanta’.

-This means, an increase in the quality and quantity of a substance or an activity in the body is dependent upon the use of similar substances or activities.
-And by similar we mean, having the same properties.
+This means, an increase in the quality and quantity of a substance or an activity in the body is dependent upon the use of similar substances or activities.18 By similar we mean, having the same properties.

 Following this logic, ashwagandha is best taken with milk, and this is documented in the following references.

 - Taking ashwagandha with milk can give better results in cases of emaciation and tuberculosis.19

 - Ashwagandha treated milk is very beneficial in gaining muscular strength in emaciation.20 Ashwagandha helps with weight management, especially when taken with milk.

 - The Ayurvedic scholar Sushruta indicated ashwagandha prepared with milk as a medicated enema in vata disorders21 and ano-rectal bleeding.22